Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between entanglement measurements and Hawking-Page phase transition

 In figure \ref{fig:heesecond}, we depict the behavior of HEE in the second-order phase transition.
 In the case of a small width, HEE decreases as the temperature increases.
 However, for a large width, HEE increases with the rise in temperature upon crossing the critical point.
 The behavior of HEE in a large width is similar to that of a first-order phase transition.
 This suggests that similar to the first-order phase transition, HEE in a large-width configuration is easily influenced by the thermal entropy.
 This consistency across different phase transitions underscores the significant role of thermal entropy in shaping the behavior of HEE, particularly in large-width configurations.

-Contrary to the HEE, MI can also be utilized to quantify mixed-state entanglement \cite{Hayden:2011ag}.
+Contrary to the HEE, MI can also be utilized to quantify the total correlation in a system \cite{Hayden:2011ag}.
 As depicted in figure \ref{fig:mi}, the behavior of MI as a function of temperature is illustrated.
 Our findings indicate that MI exhibits a behavior opposite to that of HEE for large widths.
 Initially, MI increases until it reaches a critical point, after which it decreases with increasing temperature.
 This pattern suggests that MI is inversely proportional to the large width of HEE, which is determined by thermal entropy.
 Consequently, it can be inferred that MI can also be influenced by thermal entropy \cite{Huang:2019zph, Liu:2021rks}.

-We have examined the behavior of HEE and MI within the EN-BI massive gravity theory.
+We have examined the behavior of HEE and MI within the EBI massive gravity theory.
 These entanglement measures can potentially serve as diagnostic tools for the Hawking-Page phase transition.
 More specifically, both HEE and MI exhibit discontinuous and singular behavior near the critical temperature, indicative of first-order and second-order phase transitions.
 Furthermore, we find that the behavior of HEE is related to the width.
 At large widths, HEE is dictated by thermal entropy, exhibiting behavior similar to entropy density.
 However, while the definition of MI is inherently related to HEE, it consistently exhibits an inverse relationship with HEE at large widths.
 This suggests that MI may not be an ideal measure of entanglement for mixed states.
 Therefore, the exploration of EWCS as a novel measurement of mixed-state entanglement is necessary.
 The definition of EWCS is different from HEE or MI, potentially enabling it to capture more comprehensive information about the system.